yasiransari-theleakage/xss-payload/README.md

 # xss-payload

-This is all I got from scraping, collecting from google &amp; some are got from me...
+This is all I got 7857...

-Total XSS Payload is 2069.
+And I also add the Disadvantage of the XSS attack.

-And I also add the Disadvantage of xss-attack.
+Now, It's change & more than 7000 payloads...